Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Additional Analysis

-\tableVAE As stated in the main paper, we added an additional branch to predict the uncertainty for our point map VAE and fine-tuned it based on Eq.~\ref{eq:loss_vae_point}.
-We perform the ablation study on our fine-tuning strategy.
-As shown in Tab.~\ref{tab:ablation_VAE}, our fine-tuned point map VAE achieves consistent better performance on both video depth estimation and camera pose estimation tasks compared with the original pre-trained image VAE, demonstrating the necessity and the effectiveness of our fine-tuning strategy.
+As stated in the main paper, we added an additional branch to predict the uncertainty for our point map VAE and fine-tuned it based on Eq.~\ref{eq:loss_vae_point}.
+We perform an ablation study on our fine-tuning strategy.
+As shown in \cref{tab:ablation_VAE}, our fine-tuned point map VAE achieves consistently better performance on both video depth estimation and camera pose estimation tasks compared with the original pre-trained image VAE, demonstrating the necessity and effectiveness of our fine-tuning strategy.